MasterD2012/masterd2012.github.io/README.md

 > theme used is by ConsciousBone (https://consciousb.one/)
 > his website is using the Unlicense license, so we are free to use it.
 # Under Construction
->This website is under construction!
+>Please note that this website is under construction!